Loans 101: Credit scores and interest rates

 The decisions you make today will impact your budget and well-being for years to come.
 As Benjamin Franklin said, “By failing to prepare, you are preparing to fail.”
 Too bad he didn’t write bumper stickers.

-Here’s the legal stuff: This article is provided for educational purposes only and is not intended to replace the advice of a loan representative or financial advisor.
+Here’s the legal stuff: This article is provided for educational purposes only and is not intended to replace the advice of a financial advisor, loan representative, or similar professional.
 The examples provided within the article are for example only and may not apply to your situation.
-Since every situation is different, we recommend speaking to a loan representative or financial advisor regarding your specific needs.
+Since every situation is different, we recommend speaking to a professional you trust regarding your specific needs.